Noam Emeran

-Noam Fritz Emeran (born 24 September 2002) is a French professional footballer who plays as a forward or winger for Dutch club Groningen.
+Noam Fritz Emeran (born 24 September 2002) is a professional footballer who plays as a forward or winger for Swiss Challenge League club Lausanne Ouchy.
+Born in France, he represented it on junior level before switching his allegiance to Rwanda.

 Club career

 Early career

 Emeran started his career with Belgian side FC Brussels, before joining the academy of Entente SSG in 2011.
 Following this, he spent a couple of seasons with Amiens, and reportedly attracted the attention of Barcelona, Juventus and Paris Saint-Germain.
 He ultimately joined English side Manchester United in February 2019, after prolonged negotiations.

 Manchester United

 Emeran signed his first professional contract with Manchester United in November 2019.

 On 12 July 2023, he scored against Leeds United in a pre-season friendly in Norway.

 Groningen

 On 24 August 2023, Emeran signed a four-year contract with Groningen in the Netherlands.

+Loan to Emmen

+On 3 February 2026, Emeran was loaned by Emmen.

 International career

 Emeran is eligible to represent France or Rwanda at international level.
 He made two appearances for France at under-16 level in 2017.

+In September 2026, Emeran was called up to the Rwanda national team for AFCON qualifiers against Liberia and Cape Verde.